Lab #2, Friday 1/26

 - In the shell, type the ! character followed by a letter like g or l, as in !g or !l.
 You can experiment with other letters after the !.
 What does the ! do?

 - Experiment with grep:

 - grep is a program that allows you to search text using regular expressions (we will talk about regular expressions later).
 For now, you can use it to search for a pattern of text.

 - A basic usage of the command is: grep substring target-file

 - I have a list of 87314 words in the file ~kjmock/CSCE_A211/words.txt

 - Use grep to find all words that contain "uaa" in this file.
 What are the words?

 - Use a pipe:

 - The command who will give a listing of users logged into the server, along with additional information such as their login time.

-- The command cut -d " " -f1 will only display the first word that is input (Note: the last flag is a lowercase letter f followed by the digit 1).
+- The command cut -d " " -f1 will only display the first word that is input, ignoring any other words on the same line (Note: the last flag is a lowercase letter f followed by the digit 1).
 If you run this from the command line it will wait for you to type in words and only display the first one.
 Type control-c to exit.

 - Use the pipeline command | to link the above two commands together so you get a list of only the users that are currently logged onto the server.
 Show the completed command to the TA or instructor.